IBSim/VirtualLab/docs/source/contributing.rst

 * First give your merge request a title and a brief description of what features you have added or what changes have been made.
 * For **Assignees** select "Assign to me".
-* For **Reviewers** select one of either Ben, Llion or Rhydian.
+* For **Reviewers** select one of either Ben Thorpe, Llion Evans or Rhydian Lewis.
 * For **milestone** select no Milestone.
 * For **Labels** select one if appropriate.
 * For **Merge options** select "Delete source branch when merge request is accepted".

-Once this is complete click "create merge request" this will then notify whoever you selected as reviewer to aprove the merge.
+Once this is complete click "create merge request" this will then notify whoever you selected as reviewer to approve the merge.

 Tidying up
 ##########